Dave Lee Travis trial: DJ 'touched reporter's breasts'

 - 22 January 2014

 A woman has told a jury that former BBC DJ Dave Lee Travis groped her breasts when she went to his house to interview him for a national magazine.

 He told her he was a photographer and suggested she pose in a bikini after she noticed a "provocative" photo of a pop star on his wall, the jury heard.

 The woman told Southwark Crown Court she felt "embarrassed" and "taken aback" but did not say much.

 The 68-year-old denies sexual assault and 13 counts of indecent assault.

-The woman said the incident took place when she went to Mr Travis's home to interview him about a photograph of him and Jimmy Savile alongside a number of other DJs.'Arms out'
+The woman said the incident took place when she went to Mr Travis's home to interview him about a photograph of him and Jimmy Savile alongside a number of other DJs.

 Mr Travis - who is being tried under his real name of David Griffin - told her he was a photographer as well as a DJ, and twice offered to take her picture, the court heard.